 A: All applicants interested in applying to the physician assistant program or Master’s Entry Program in Nursing must complete all required prerequisites, regardless of their academic or professional backgrounds.
 A foreign medical degree does not serve in the place of prerequisite course work.

-Q: Do I need a U.S. R.N. license in order to apply to the family nurse practitioner program?
+Q: Do I need a U.S. R.N. license in order to apply to the Doctor of Nursing — Family Nurse Practitioner Program?